Buying Guide for Solar Lanterns

 Mesqool LED Solar Camping Lantern

 Pros: This impressive multifunctional solar camping lantern functions as a powerful flashlight, a winning combination when you’re off the grid.
 Charge the device with the following power sources: solar, AC/DC power, and dynamo crank (generator).
-The lantern has 12 LED bulbs that emit 200 lm of light, 360 degrees for between four and 28 hours, depending on your chosen setting.
-The rechargeable battery-powered 3-watt 350-lm flashlight will cover you for no less than 38 hours if you run out of solar energy.
-If your mobile phone dies, power it up by connecting it to the lantern with the USB cord.
+The lantern has 12 LED bulbs that emit 200 lm of light, 360 degrees, for between four and 28 hours, depending on your chosen setting.
+The rechargeable battery-powered 3-watt 350-lm flashlight will cover you for 38 hours if you run out of solar energy.
+If your mobile phone dies, you can power it up by connecting it to the lantern with the USB cord.
 The solar lantern is also collapsible, lightweight, and compact.

 Bottom Line: This solar lantern offers so much and comes at a low price.
 It’s worth consideration for its dual functionality and three charging options.
 Also, it comes in three colors—black, green, and yellow.